BC 788- C altimeter transmitter/receiver.

-In this picture, the reflection near zero is shown on the 5000 ft scale.
-Switch on indicator front at “10 times”.
+In the picture below, the transmitter puls shown at the zero point on the 5000 ft scale.
+Switch on indicator front at “one times”.

-Here the original antenna, type AT-4, used in my other altimeter equipment, the RT7-APN 1.
-One used for the transmitter and one used for the receiver.
-The were mostly mounted just under each wing of the airplane.
+Here the original antenna, type AT-4.
+One used for the transmitter and one for the receiver.
+They were mounted just under each wing of the airplane.
 Sometimes under the fuselage.

-Here a picture of the I-152 indicator at the Navigator position.
+Here above a picture of the I-152 indicator at the Navigator position of a B 17 bomber.
 Mostly the indicator was placed at the Bombardier position.

 Picture left, the indicator I-152 at the pilot position of a fighter airplane.
 Normally it was used on bomberplanes, but now a special situation, The fighterplane is also used to protect the bomber squadrons, so flying at large altitude.